The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

 PRICE:

-Not included: transportation to and from heli staging location, accommodation in Golden the night before the trip.
+Not included: transportation to and from heli staging location, dinners, accommodation in Golden the night before the trip.

 Trip Cancellation Insurance is available through the Simpson Group